DataDog/datadog-agent/comp/metadata/packagesigning/README.md

 This is enabled by default but can be turned off using `inventories_enabled` or `enable_signing_metadata_collection` config.

-The payload is sent every 12h (see `inventories_max_interval` in the config).
+The payload is sent every 12h.
 It has a different collection timeframe than the other inventory payloads.

 # Format